ericstewart/ericstewart.github.io/posts/2015-09-11-developer_feedback_example_based_testing.md

-title: "Developer Feedback Mechanisms: Example-Based Testing"
+title: Developer Feedback Mechanisms: Example-Based Testing
-url: /blog/developer-feedback-example-based-testing/
 description: "Software Developers need good feedback mechanisms.
 The example-based test is one of the most frequently leveraged."
 excerpt: "Software Developers need good feedback mechanisms.
 The example-based test is one of the most frequently leveraged."
 date: 2015-09-11
 modified: 2015-09-29
-image: /img/developer_feedback_ebt_banner.jpg
-thumbnail: /img/developer_feedback_ebt_banner.jpg
 tags: feedback,testing
-classes:
-- feature-figcaption
-- feature-figcaption-hidden
-- feature-figlink
-- feature-fignum
-- feature-tablecaption
-- feature-highlight

 I like the term ***feedback***.
 As Wikipedia describes it: